anandakumarpalanisamy/web-worker-angular-v7/README.md

 ## Web Workers

-Angular-CLI serve does not seem to work with custom Webpack configs completely, so these features were not working yet: Serve and configurations with file replacement.
+There is no real benefit from using Angular-CLI for the build of worker files.
 As a workaround, a Nodemon script is used instead for automatic recompliation.
-In the build the Typescript compiler includes `src/main.ts` and fails when there is no DOM configured in the TS configuration for workers.
-Therefore, the TS config includes the DOM for Web Worker files.

 > Note: You have to build the Web Workers before the app, since the files are copied during the app build.

+> Note: Each worker file must be added to `src/web-worker.webpack.base.config.js`.

 ## Development server